Can you Donate Plasma If You Smoke Weed? [2025 Guide to Cannabis Use and Donating Blood]

 Donating Plasma and Synthetic Weed

-Synthetic marijuana – often called K2 or spice – is a mixture of artificial cannabinoids created in a lab, then packaged in liquid form for vapes or sprayed onto some form of dried plant material for smoking.
+Synthetic cannabis – often called K2 or spice – is a mixture of artificial cannabinoids created in a lab, then packaged in liquid form for vapes or sprayed onto some form of dried plant material for smoking.
 While these synthetic cannabinoids are made to be chemically similar to natural cannabinoids like THC and CBD, the similarity ends there.
 These aren’t just bad cannabis.
-They’re dangerous chemicals made in a lab.
+They’re dangerous chemicals created in a lab.

 Due to their chemical similarity, synthetic cannabinoids bind to the same receptors in the brain as THC, but they can have radically different effects.
 These cannabinoids can cause much harsher reactions, including delusions, paranoia, hallucinations, and even seizures.
 To make matters worse, there’s evidence that synthetic cannabinoids may be addictive, with some users reporting withdrawal symptoms.